Connect with your community

 Share your perspectives and feedback and help shape the on-campus experience by volunteering to serve as a member for one of the various advisory boards that convene each year.

-Develop life-long skills in facilitating and resolving conflicts and promote civility and citizenship within the University community.
-Apply to serve as your building's representative or contact Lauren Adamski at [email protected] with questions.
+Develop life-long skills in facilitating and resolving conflicts while promoting civility and citizenship within the University community.
+Apply to serve on the board this year or contact Lauren Adamski at [email protected] with questions.